Roundabouts Boost Safety in Pennsylvania and Beyond

 Increased Safety for Drivers and Pedestrians

-“Speed reduction is probably the key safety feature of roundabouts,” said Vorisek.
+“Speed reduction is probably the key safety feature of roundabouts,” said Krajcovic.
 “As the driver needs to slow when entering the roundabout, they have more time to make decisions: can I enter traffic, or do I have to stop and wait for an opening?”
 That speed reduction also helps lessen the severity of an accident should one occur—a significant contributing factor to the reduction in serious injuries and fatalities.

 Roundabouts also simplify the driver’s decision-making process.
-“In traditional intersections, drivers may have to judge traffic coming from many directions,” said Vorisek.
+“In traditional intersections, drivers may have to judge traffic coming from many directions,” said Krajcovic.
 “In a roundabout, the driver only has to look in one direction—to the left in the U.S.—in order to determine if they can proceed.”

 Roundabouts boost safety for pedestrians as well as motorists.
-“To help simplify the drivers’ decision-making process, we locate pedestrian crosswalks a few car lengths before the roundabout entry point,” said Vorisek.
+“To help simplify the drivers’ decision-making process, we locate pedestrian crosswalks a few car lengths before the roundabout entry point,” said Krajcovic.
 “That way, pedestrians become the sole priority at the crosswalk location and drivers can concentrate strictly on other vehicles as they enter traffic.”

 Simplified Maintenance